smartSDH: An Experimental Study of Mechanism Based Building Control: Background and Related Work

+The most relevant work closely related to the experimental study presented in this paper concerns the theoretical study of implementing the VCG mechanism for the purpose of moderating the users' thermal comfort across multiple zones within a building \cite{Gupta2018Article}.
+The primary approach of \cite{Gupta2018Article} involves modelling of the users' comfort as a function and incentivising the users to aid in truthful representation of their preferences.
+Although their simulations and theoretical properties support the utility of such an approach in real life, it's lacking in strong experimental validation.
+We aim to bridge this gap by presenting a thorough experimental study of such a mechanism in real world.
+Consequently, our results indicate the need to resort to other mechanisms as the user satisfaction over time in reality does not align with the theoretically predictions of the VCG mechanism.

-Prior work has attempted to correct the information imbalance by modeling occupant preferences by the means of a multi-agent system~\citep{boman:1998aa}.
+Prior work has attempted to correct the information imbalance by modeling occupant preferences by the means of a multi-agent system~\cite{boman:1998aa}.
 An initial control policy is created from both the building manager's and the occupants' preferences.
 Then, a rule engine finds a compromise in the system, and iteratively performs a compromise.
-In another related work, Clearwater demonstrates an auction-based apparatus where each room in an office building makes a bid between the desired temperature and the actual temperature~\citep{clearwater1995auction}.
+In another related work, ~\cite{clearwater1995auction} demonstrates an auction-based apparatus where each room in an office building makes a bid between the desired temperature and the actual temperature.

-With regards to other building control scenarios, Ploennigs and Schumann carry out an experiment with sensors placed in buildings and use machine learning and statistical learning techniques with the information from the sensors to diagnose building operation problems related to energy usage and occupant comfort~\citep{Ploennigs2017FromSM}.
-Along a similar vein, Egedorf and Shaker develop a methodology using causal learning statistics to model occupants' thermal discomfort in smart buildings using temperature sensors~\citep{egedorf2017adverse}.
-A more classical approach to understanding HVAC settings in a building using optimal control is explored in Wang and Ma's work~\citep{wang2008supervisory}.
+With regards to other building control scenarios, ~\cite{Ploennigs2017FromSM} carry out an experiment with sensors placed in buildings and use machine learning and statistical learning techniques with the information from the sensors to diagnose building operation problems related to energy usage and occupant comfort.
+Along a similar vein, ~\cite{egedorf2017adverse} develop a methodology using causal learning statistics to model occupants' thermal discomfort in smart buildings using temperature sensors.
+A more classical approach to understanding HVAC settings in a building using optimal control is explored in ~\cite{wang2008supervisory}.
 Here, a variety of optimal control and optimization methods are analyzed in the context of energy efficiency and/or cost-efficient control of HVAC systems, many of which utilize variations of different mechanisms.